apideck-samples/sample-starter-kit/README.md

 ### Installing the sample

-This project uses the Accounting API with the Node SDK.
+This project uses the Accounting API as an example with the Node SDK.
 Visit https://developers.apideck.com/apis/accounting/reference for documentation of the API and https://github.com/apideck-libraries/apideck-node for documentation about the SDK.

+To use a different API, for example CRM, you could simple switch the `UNIFIED_API` variable in `SelectConnection.tsx` and in `api/vault/connections.ts` from `accounting` to `crm`.

+The `useInvoices` is an example on how to fetch invoices with the Accounting API.
+This code can be removed or replaced.

-#### Step 1: Enable the accounting connectors
+#### Step 1: Enable connectors

-Login to Apideck and enable the accounting connectors you would like to make available to your customers.
+Login to Apideck and enable the connectors you would like to make available to your customers.

-You can find the overview of accounting connectors here: https://platform.apideck.com/configuration/accounting.
+You can find the overview of connectors here: https://platform.apideck.com/configuration.

 #### Step 2: Update your environment variables

 - Copy `.env.example` and create a `.env.local` file
 - Add your API key: `NEXT_PUBLIC_API_KEY=<your-api-key>`
 - Add your Application ID: `NEXT_PUBLIC_APP_ID=<your-app-id>`
-- Your env should also include `NEXT_PUBLIC_API_URL=https://unify.apideck.com`

 Note: You can find your credentials in the admin: https://platform.apideck.com/configuration/api-keys